boazlavon/eg_cfg/README.md

 We also evaluate on MBPP-ET and HumanEval-ET, extended test suites proposed in CodeScore [Dong et al., 2025].
 These enhancements add more challenging edge cases and improve coverage, offering better estimates of real-world generalization.

+🔹 CodeContests

+The CodeContests benchmark [Li et al., 2022] is a suite of competitive programming problems designed to evaluate advanced algorithmic reasoning and problem-solving skills.
+Each task includes a problem description and multiple hidden test cases.
+Solutions are evaluated using the [ExecEval framework](https://github.com/ntunlp/ExecEval) [Khan et al., 2024].
+Performance on CodeContests reflects a model’s robustness and problem-solving depth under competitive constraints.

 ### 🧾 Prompt Format

 We use two prompt types to ensure broad and reproducible evaluation: